maaz-i7/CuturL/README.md

 # CuturL – Responsive Landing Page

 CuturL is a modern, clean, and fully responsive landing page built for the AutoBotWa frontend assignment.
-It showcases a product/service through clear sections, smooth layout design, and a simple user-first structure.
+It showcases a product through clear sections, smooth layout design, and a simple user-first structure.
 The website focuses on readability, visual clarity, and consistency across all screen sizes.

 ---